RPT-FACTBOX-U.S. Supreme Court hands wins to business interests

 (Repeats with no change in content)

-June 19 The U.S. Supreme Court has sided with business interests in a series of cases in its current term, which began in October and is due to end next week.
+June 19 (Reuters) - The U.S. Supreme Court has sided with business interests in a series of cases in its current term, which began in October and is due to end next week.

 In 19 business-related cases that the U.S. Chamber of Commerce participated in by filing briefs backing companies, the lobbying group was on the winning side in 13 of them, with two yet to be decided.
 Here is a look at some of those rulings.